awsdocs/aws-cdk-guide/doc_source/cfn_layer.md

 All Constructs contain within them the corresponding CFN Resource\.
 For example, the high\-level `Bucket` construct wraps the low\-level `CfnBucket` construct\.
 Because the `CfnBucket` corresponds directly to the AWS CloudFormation resource, it exposes all features that are available through AWS CloudFormation\.

 The basic approach to get access to the CFN Resource class is to use `construct.node.defaultChild`, cast it to the right type for the resource, and modify its properties\.
-Again, let’s take the example of a `Bucket`\.
+Again, let's take the example of a `Bucket`\.

 ```
 // Get the AWS CloudFormation resource